alymbektech/earthquake-zen-garden/README.md

 ## Thanks realtor

-Thanks to devs at realtor.com for giving this opportunity to work on this cool and simple project.
+Thanks to devs at realtor.com for giving me this opportunity to work on this cool and simple project.
 I learned many interesting things about React and JavsScript while doing this project.

 ## Available Scripts